 Recognition of Prior Learning (RPL) is an assessment only pathway that recognises your existing experience, including work experience and life skills in order to gain part or all of your qualification.

-This is an important assessment pathway, particularly for people who are undertaking study as the recognition gained may reduce the study time needed to obtain a qualification.
+This assessment only pathway may reduce the study time needed to obtain a qualification.

 How does it work?

 Your knowledge and skills are assessed against competencies of units in the qualification you want to achieve.
 The following may also be taken into account during your assessment: